 - Contact your insurance provider to verify you have active mental health or behavioral health benefits.

-- Ask your insurance provider how much they cover, this avoids any surprises.
+- Ask your insurance provider how much of your healthcare costs they will cover, this avoids any surprises.
 Most often insurance companies do not cover your full therapy fee.
-It is important to understand your responsibility for co-insurance (the percentage of fees leftover for you to pay) or co-payment (the flat dollar amount you are responsible to pay).
+It is important to understand your costs for co-insurance (the percentage of fees you are responsible to pay) or co-payment (the flat dollar amount you are responsible to pay).